Updated September 14, 2020

 No plans for border closures in Belarus have been announced, but all travelers should be prepared for travel restrictions to be put into effect with little or no advance notice.
 The website of the State Border Committee of the Republic of Belarus will have current information about the status of Belarusian border controls.

-As of April 10, this quarantine also applies to close contacts of persons who test positive for the COVID-19 virus.
-The details of the requirement can be found in Russian on the website of the Belarus Council of Ministers.
+As of April 10, close contacts of persons who test positive for the COVID-19 virus are required to self-quarantine for 14-days.
+Details of Belarus’ quarantine requirements can be found in Russian on the website of the Belarus Council of Ministers.
 The quarantine requirement does not apply to travelers transporting cargo, air crew, or diplomats.
 Visit the website of the Ministry of Health of the Republic of Belarus for additional information on these measures.

 Note that travelers arriving in Belarus with a transit visa are not subject to quarantine if they depart the country within 48 hours.